FIVE MOST SURPRISING FINDS

 A dollar spent in a Black community circulates for six hours.
 In Asian American communities, it circulates for 28 days.
 Not six days.
 Not six weeks.
 Six hours.
 Then it is gone — like water poured onto sand.
 Widely cited in advocacy literature; empirical methodology unconfirmed

-There is a number that should haunt every Black person in America who has ever stood in a checkout line.
-It is not the number on the receipt.
-It is the number of hours that the money just spent will stay in a Black neighborhood before it vanishes — pulled out by an economy that was never built to circulate wealth through Black hands.
+Every Black person in America who has stood in a checkout line should be haunted by a particular number — not the one on the receipt, but the hours that spent money remains inside the neighborhood before vanishing, drawn out by an economy never built to keep wealth circulating through Black hands.

-That number is six.
-Six hours.
+The number is six.
 According to figures widely cited in advocacy literature but without confirmed empirical methodology, a dollar spent in a Black community stays there for about six hours before it leaves, never to return.
-In Asian American communities, that same dollar circulates for nearly twenty-eight days.
-In Jewish communities, about twenty days.
-In white communities, seventeen.
+In Asian American communities that same dollar circulates for nearly twenty-eight days.
+Jewish communities see it last about twenty days, and white communities seventeen.

-Black America is home to $1.7 trillion in annual consumer spending.
-That figure would make Black Americans the fifteenth-largest economy on earth if they were a country.
-The dollar stays for six hours, according to commonly cited estimates.
+Black America holds $1.7 trillion in annual consumer spending, a sum that would rank Black Americans as the fifteenth-largest economy on earth if they formed a separate country.
+Commonly cited estimates place the dollar’s stay at six hours.

 Dollar Circulation Time by Community